A Quote to Start Things Off

 In late 2020 Randy Stonehill released a new album entitled "Lost Art of Listening".
 At Christmastime 2020 I became the fortunate recipient of said album.
 I was instantly intrigued by the title.
 It got me thinking that listening to an album, a process that I grew up on, is becoming an increasingly lost art, ESPECIALLY in this digital age.

 Pandora , Spotify Sirius XM, and You Tube have changed the landscape of how we consume music these days.
 C.D.
-Players, Turntables and the like have been replaced with phones, smart speaker and Roku.
+Players, Turntables and the like have been replaced with phones, smart speakers and Roku.
 The days of listening to an album from beginning to end have been put on an endangered list by the very conveniences that have sprung up around us.
 I also have had until very recently the majority of my CDs, and cassettes packed in boxes in my house since our move.
 I had sold most of my record albums to Half Priced Books prior to our move.
 A friend just returned about 60 albums I had lent him prior to our move and gave me a record player to put them on line.
 The only working cassette player we own is in the 2004 Jeep Grand Cherokee I gave my son when he graduated high school last year, so technically, I don't even own that anymore.
-I won't even have the severely limited access I have to it now when he moves out.
+I won't even have the severely limited access I have to it now once he moves out.

 My process for listening to an album is as intricate and as simple as I am.
 Ideally, I'd like to set aside a couple hours and really dig into the album.
 These days unencumbered hours are a luxury, so I'll generally settle for a casual listen while attending to the everyday business of family life.
 This initial listen the album becomes is a little more than background noise and does not yield many if any lasting impressions.
 This type of listen is a first step though.
 I equate it to walking a few blocks very day especially when you can't make your usual step count.